Flight (2012 film): Plot

-Whip pays a visit to his co-pilot Ken Evans after he awakens from his coma.
+Whip visits Evans after he awakens from his coma.
 Evans has likely lost much of his ability to walk and may never pilot an airplane again.
 Although upset, Evans has no intention of telling the NTSB that Whip was drinking.

 Nicole decides to separate from Whip after he fails to stay sober and he spontaneously drives to the home of his ex-wife and son, both of whom resent him.
 Hounded by the media, he stays with Charlie until the NTSB hearing, vowing not to drink.
 The night before the hearing, Charlie and Hugh move Whip to a guarded hotel room with no alcohol.
 He finds the door to an adjacent room unlocked and raids the minibar there.

 The next morning, Charlie discovers Whip passed out drunk.
-Whip and Charlie call Harling to provide Whip with cocaine, hoping to get him alert enough to make it through the hearing.
-At the hearing, lead NTSB investigator Ellen Block explains that a damaged elevator assembly jackscrew was the primary cause of the crash.
+After rousing him awake, Whip requests that Hugh and Charlie call Harling Mays to provide him with cocaine, in hopes it will make him alert enough to make it through the hearing.
+At the hearing, lead NTSB investigator Ellen Block explains that a damaged and improperly maintained elevator assembly jackscrew was the primary cause of the crash.
 She commends Whip on his valor and skill, noting that no other pilot was able to land the plane in simulations of the crash.
 She then reveals that two empty vodka bottles were found in the plane's trash, despite beverages not being served to passengers, and that Whip's blood test was excluded for technical reasons.
 She then states the only other member of the crew to test positive for alcohol was Katerina.
 Whip pauses, unable to bring himself to blame Katerina for his actions.
 He collects himself and comes clean, admitting to being intoxicated the day of the crash.
-A tearful Whip also admits that he is presently drunk and has a problem, coming to terms with his alcoholism.
+A tearful Whip also admits that he is presently drunk at the hearing and finally acknowledges that he has a problem, coming to terms with his alcoholism.

-Thirteen months later, an imprisoned Whip is lecturing a support group of fellow inmates telling them he is glad to be sober and doesn't regret doing the right thing.
-He is also working to rebuild his relationship with his son, who visits to interview Whip for a college application essay titled "The most fascinating person that I've never met".
+Thirteen months later, an imprisoned Whip is lecturing a support group of fellow inmates.
+He mentions that not all of the deceased victims' families have come to forgive him, but he is glad to be sober and having done the right thing.
+He is also working to rebuild his relationships with Nicole and his son, who visits to interview Whip for a college application essay.
 He begins by asking, "Who are you?"
 As a plane flies overhead, Whip replies, "That's a good question."